denten-books/plain-text/5-chapter.md

 # Chapter 5: Engineering for Dissent
 `parity, transparency`

+In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln-char] Let these words soak in for a moment.
+I will spend the rest of the book unpacking this idea.
+We will have to come to terms with what "plain text," "ASCII," and "bytes" really represent.
+But for now, a common-sense understanding of the terms should be enough to form the intuition that texts and characters are units of meaning that make sense to humans; and that bytes, by contrast, "make sense" for machines.
+Remarkably, the two modes of meaning-making gain a measure of equivalence under the singular condition of plain text (and even then, not always, and with many caveats).[^ln-human], [^ln-meaning]

 Laws are created to mitigate the new affordances.
+ I will spend much of it at the work of "teasing apart" the layers obscuring the underlying structure of the textual device, using historical sources, direct observation, and tools normally reserved for reverse-engineering of data objects.[^ln5-mechanisms]

 ## 5.1 Spooky Action at a Distance